-While security is important to every company, it is particularly important to the healthcare, financial and government sectors.
+While chatbot security is important to every company, it is particularly important to the healthcare, financial and government sectors.
 If we consider the security issues that are important to these sectors, we will at least be able to cover the issues that are relevant for all companies.

-Access to the environment used by developers (both staff and contractors) to develop the bot need to be secured and permissioned.
+Access to the environment used by developers (both staff and contractors) to develop the chatbot need to be secured and permissioned.
 This means not only securing and source controlling the code but also securing communications and making sure the environment is free of viruses and other threats.

 Standards need to be in place for anti-virus installation, encryption, access control, mandatory information security training and activity logging.
-Procedures and policies also are needed to govern the testing of security features and change control in that developers cannot make a change to the source code without the explicit approval of a senior engineer.
+Procedures and policies also are needed to govern the testing of chatbot security features and change control in that developers cannot make a change to the source code without the explicit approval of a senior engineer.

-There are many options for hosting these days, from public cloud, to private cloud, to on-prem (on premises / in-house).
+There are many options for hosting chatbots these days, from public cloud, to private cloud, to on-prem (on premises / in-house).

-Companies that need a superior degree of information security will opt for either a private cloud or on-prem installation depending on the nature of the use case.
+Companies that need a superior degree of information security will opt for either a private cloud or on-prem installation depending on the nature of the chatbot use case.